 You can't automate your way to a better state.

-I’ve constantly been impressed by the creative ways engineers find to programmatically solve every day hassles.
-The more things can be exposed via an API, the more cool things we can glue together.
 Unfortunately, a lot of the elements that make a work management framework effective calls for human intervention.

 You can’t automate work intake.